zooniverse/help/docs/next-steps/leveling-up.md

 The user skill is determined by calculating a per-class confusion matrix (for a binary problem the classes are just True/False), and the per-class user skill is determined by collapsing the confusion matrix per class.

 Let's take an example of a multi-class problem.
-Suppose a subject set has 4 classes (A, B, C).
-Then the user skill is calculated using a 3x3 confusion matrix.
+Suppose a subject set has 3 classes: A, B, and C. The user skill is calculated using a 3x3 confusion matrix.
 For simplicity, let's assume that this user has only seen gold standard subjects with class C, and out of 5 subjects, they classified 3 correctly as class C and the other two as classes A and B respectively.
 Therefore, their confusion matrix will be as follows:

 [![Multi-class confusion matrix](../img/leveling-up/user-skill-confusion-multi-class.png)](/img/leveling-up/user-skill-confusion-multi-class.png)